Kumārasambhava: Canto VII (Uma's Bridal)

-The newlywed couple's romantic activities are described in detail.
-Shiva spends a month in Oshadhiprastha before leaving with his wife.
-They travel through various regions, including the mountains Meru, Kailasa, Mandara, and Malaya, as well as the celestial Ganges, and Nandana Garden.
-Eventually, they arrive at Gandhamadana in the evening, where Shiva describes the beauty of the sunset as it transitions into a moonlit night.
-They enjoy wine provided by the mountain's guardian deity and spend the night in intimacy.
-Shiva then decides to make this place his home, living there for twenty-five years in uninterrupted happiness with his beloved.

 Dispute and criticisms

 Authenticity of Canto IX-XVII

 The Kumārasaṃbhavam appears to have reached us either incomplete or as a fragment of a larger work.
 While some manuscripts contain seventeen cantos, only the first eight can be confirmed as Kalidasa's authentic writing based on available evidence.
 It seems that a later, less skilled author (or possibly two) continued the story in nine additional cantos, which describe the birth of Kumāra and his triumph over Tāraka as the gods' army leader.
 Importantly, for these nine cantos, there exists no commentary by Mallinātha (1350-1450), Kalidasa’s most renowned commentator, and, notably, are never referenced in Alaṃkāraśāstra, the Sanskrit treatises on literary theory where verses from the first eight cantos are commonly cited.
 Modern scholars also highlight a decline in the quality of writing, with more filler material, as further evidence that Kalidasa likely did not author these later sections.

 Censorship of Canto VIII

-Moralistic critics in medieval and later periods of India have harshly criticized Kalidasa for portraying the lovemaking of gods.
+Moralistic critics in medieval and later periods of India have harshly criticized Kalidasa for portraying the lovemaking of gods, especially in a court poem meant to be recited publicly in a royal court, including many contemporary or recent scholars as well.
+In Indian culture - Kama (Desire) is celebrated, but it must be aligned with Dharma (Righteousness), and one cannot explicitly portray the intimacy of the Divine Parents of the universe, much like one would refrain from doing so about their own parents.
 Some editions of the Kumārasaṃbhavam have been published without the eighth canto (Umāsuratavarṇanaḥ), especially when intended for educational purposes.
-However, by modern standards, the sexual content of this canto—though vivid and beautifully depicted—is handled with discretion, and much of it focuses on Shiva’s passionate and sensual descriptions of nature.
+However, by modern standards, the sexual content of this canto is handled with discretion, and much of it focuses on Shiva’s passionate and sensual descriptions of nature.
 The evidence supporting its authenticity is compelling, and the quality of the writing matches that of the rest of the poem.